PrusWielki/NotesReader/README.md

 3. Run `terraform init` and `terraform apply`

-4. Fill the missing values in .env
+4. Fill the missing values in .env (API KEY and APP ID)

-5. Edit functions/src/consts.ts to comply with the values entered in .env
+5. Edit functions/src/consts.ts to comply with the values entered in .env (PROJECT_NAME)

 6. Enable Authentication by email and Google in Firebase console